skourta/testimony-card/README.md

 quote: GDE's quote.
 picture-src: src of the profile pic of the GDE (should be squared).
 specialty: GDE's specialty.
-font-size: The quote's size (preferably set with vw).
+font-size: The quote's size (preferably set with em).